 Principal residence means the home where you and your family live most of the time.
 A summer or vacation home does not qualify.
 Your principal residence can be a house, whether owned or rented, a mobile home, cooperative apartment, or condominium.
 If you move from one principal residence to another principal residence in New York State, a separate credit is allowed for each principal residence.
 You must have incurred the costs at the time the residence is your principal residence, and you must file separate Forms IT‑255 to compute your allowable credit for each principal residence.

-If you are a tenant-shareholder in a cooperative housing corporation or condominium owner, the amount to enter in column B is your share of the expenditures incurred, or payments made, by the cooperative housing corporation or condominium management association.
+If you are a tenant-shareholder in a cooperative housing corporation or condominium owner, the amount to enter is your share of the expenditures incurred, or payments made, by the cooperative housing corporation or condominium management association.
 This information should be provided to you by the cooperative housing corporation or condominium management association.

 - You must be a full-year New York state resident